mathetake/envoy-dynamic-modules/README.md

 # EnvoyX: Envoy Proxy meets Dynamically Loadable Modules

-This is the repository that host the custom C++ code that is compiled togather with the Envoy Proxy code to allow dynamically loadable modules to be loaded into the Envoy Proxy.
+This is the repository that hosts the custom C++ code that is compiled togather with the Envoy Proxy code to allow dynamically loadable modules to be loaded as HTTP filters.

 The ABI is hosted at [envoyproxyx/abi](https://github.com/envoyproxyx/abi).